Conflict Between Parents, Part 1: The Effect of Conflict on Children

 There’s nothing wrong with needing help.
 Resolving these issues is hard.
 What I worry about is the conflict the unanswered questions arising from separation can create between parents, and the effect this conflict can have on their children.

 Parents who stay together “for the sake of the children” aren’t doing their kids any favours if they’re having a lot of conflict with each other.
-Children are generally resilient and will usually get over the turmoil and disruption created when their parents move apart.
-Still, separation undermines children’s sense of stability and the security of their relationships, and is often the first real crisis they have experienced.
+Separation is always difficult for children.
+Although children are generally resilient and will usually get over the turmoil and disruption created when parents move apart, separation still undermines children’s sense of stability and the security of their relationships.
+Separation is often the first real crisis they have experienced.

 The “normal” negative outcomes for children of their parents’ separation – and by normal, I mean outcomes that happen often enough that they’re not unusual – include: